NotJansel/NotJanselLive/README.md

 - /trigger live - this trigger adds a player to the live team, which has its nametag visible to everyone, but nametags from people who arent in the live team are hidden for people in the live.
 - /trigger offline - this trigger adds a player to the offline team when he goes offline from streaming (A player which is joining is automatically added to the offline team)
 - /trigger credits - Credits to me and my friend.
+- /trigger agreed - This is for people who are comfortable with being recorded. (also their nametag gets shown to live people.

 # Information
 The teams for this datapack are automatically made when enabled.
 Please note that unattended modifications without knowledge may cause the datapack to break.